 “Maximizing sustainability is ingrained in our thought processes and is a significant part of our company culture,” said Jim McCaleb, general manager of Yellowstone National Park Lodges, in a press release.

-Part of the renovation included getting rid of Canyon Lodge & Cabins features a full-service restaurant, a cafeteria, deli shop and gift store that are opening summer 2017 after renovations to update them.
+Part of the changes features a full-service restaurant, a cafeteria, deli shop and gift store that are opened summer 2017 after renovations to update them.

 Five new lodges were built in the past two years, with the Washburn and Rhyolite lodges completed in September 2016.
 When you walk in, you’ll find wainscoating and coat racks made from beetle-kill wood, which is wood from pine trees in the region decimated by the pine beetle.
 You’ll also see countertops made from recycled glass, much of it from the park, and recycled fly ash, which is a byproduct of coal burning.
 In addition, there’s LED lighting and low-flow toilets.